RHsyseng/openshift-checks/README.md

 Environment variable | Default value | Description
 ------------ | ------------- | -------------
 OCDEBUGIMAGE | registry.redhat.io/rhel8/support-tools:latest | Used by `oc debug`.
+OSETOOLSIMAGE | registry.redhat.io/openshift4/ose-tools-rhel8:latest | Used by `oc debug` in [ethtool-firmware-version](info/ethtool-firmware-version)
 RESTART_THRESHOLD | 10 | Used by the [restarts](checks/restarts) script.

 ### About firmware version